Masters in Urban Planning

 Our program is designed to prepare skilled professionals grounded in the theories, methods, and techniques of planning in local and state government as well as the private and not-for-profit sectors.
 MUP students may choose to select courses based on six topical focus areas to gain added expertise in different planning subfields.
 Each focus area corresponds to one of the six advanced certificates that MUP students may choose to earn on top of their masters degree:

-Detailed information on each of these focus areas can be found in the Course Information and Student Resources section of this site.
+Detailed information on each of these focus areas can be found in the Advanced Certificates section of this site.

 MUP Program Requirements: